Josiah-Claypool/2D-Ising-Model/README.md

 The total energy and average magnetization of the system is stored and exported as a csv file (***ising.csv***).
 Run the ***ising.py*** file to generate plots of these quantities if desired.

-For more reading regarding the physics see the wikipedia articles on [Ising model](https://en.wikipedia.org/wiki/Ising_model), [ferromagnetism](https://en.wikipedia.org/wiki/Ferromagnetism#Curie_temperature), and [monte carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method).
+For more reading regarding the physics see the wikipedia articles on [Ising model](https://en.wikipedia.org/wiki/Ising_model), [ferromagnetism](https://en.wikipedia.org/wiki/Ferromagnetism#Curie_temperature), and [Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method).

 -------